SegersIan/knowledge-base/content/cybersecurity/_index.md

 * Sn1per is a pen test framework.
 * sFlow, NetFlow, and IPFIX are all used to capture network flow information,
 * FDE can be enabled via MDM.
+* Windows Defender Firewall operates on a per‐application model and can filter traffic based on whether the system is on a trusted private network or a public network.
+* NXLog collects log
+*

 ![img](../assets/incident_response_process.jpg)